 We released our free ngrams scripts for google ads for this reason.
-This lets you analyse the performance of phrases within millions of search queries.
+This lets you analyze the performance of phrases within millions of search queries.

 You can use these to learn what attributes to add to your feed.
-If you see a lot of colours in your top phrases, add your colour parameters using feed rules.
+If you see a lot of colors in your top phrases, add your color parameters using feed rules.
 Test the impact of these changes using tip 1.

 For example, below we see a lamp shade appearing among a sea of sunglasses for the term ‘white shades’.
-Analysing the n-grams would clearly highlight the performance of this term.
+Analyzing the n-grams would clearly highlight the performance of this term.

 6. Increase the frequency of product syncs